sylvaindecout/jooq-handson/doc/intro.md

     Using lazy loading in the wrong place leads to the infamous `LazyInitializationException`.
   * Many-to-many relationships come with not-so-easy-to-understand combinations of annotations (`@ManyToMany` and `@JoinTable`).
 * Can you predict what SQL queries are executed by the ORM, in particular when lazy loading is involved?
-  Try to guess for `should find author` in `AuthorControllerTest` and check the actual queries in the logs.
+  * Try to guess for `should find author` in `AuthorControllerTest` and check the actual queries in the logs.
-  You may think you tested your queries, but depending on the context they may be completely different in production.
+  * So you may think you tested your queries, but depending on the context they could be completely different in production and lead to unexpected problems.
+  * This may also lead to performance issues, which would require to be addressed specifically, since the basic mechanism of the ORM abstracts SQL queries.

 JPA is really convenient and straightforward for basic use cases, but it is easy to lose control as your application grows more complex, leading to hard-to-deal-with legacy code.

 ## Introducing jOOQ